rheehot/mocha/docs/index.md

 Mocha runs in the browser.
 Every release of Mocha will have new builds of `./mocha.js` and `./mocha.css` for use in the browser.

-### Browser-specific methods

-The following method(s) _only_ function in a browser context:

-`mocha.allowUncaught()` : If called, uncaught errors will not be absorbed by the error handler.

 A typical setup might look something like the following, where we call `mocha.setup('bdd')` to use the **BDD** interface before loading the test scripts, running them `onload` with `mocha.run()`.

 ```html